 Eligible faculty may receive as much as $1,200 per academic year for travel expenses to present original papers at scholarly and professional meetings.

-This includes reimbursement for all allowable travel-related expenses—lodging, meals, transportation and registration, all of which are non-taxable reimbursements.
+This includes reimbursement for allowable travel-related expenses for the conference—lodging, meals, transportation and registration, all of which are non-taxable reimbursements.
 It can also be used to cover extra child-care expenses incurred because of the travel, a taxable reimbursement.
 Funds may be used for foreign or domestic travel.

 The purpose of the travel grant or virtual conference registration grant is to support presentation of the applicant’s original research or creative effort.
 The research must be presented at a recognized organized conference or professional meeting.
 The presentation will usually be in the form of an oral or poster presentation, but can vary with field.
 Attending a meeting or chairing a session does not qualify, nor does accepting an invitation to present a seminar, taking part in a lecture series or giving a colloquium at another university or similar venue that is not a conference.